giltayar/mapping-out-territory/docs/1-e2e-tests-instructions.md

 1. First, install Cypress using `npm install --save-dev cypress`.
 1. Let's open Cypress and see what passes and what fails.
 1. Run `npx cypress open`.
 This will open Cypress.
-   * The first time, Cypress initializes stuff.
+   * The first time, Cypress initializes stuff (you'll see a new `cypress` directory created).
 No worries.
    * You will get to a page that includes a list of all the tests.
 1. Click on the `todo-actions.e2e.js`.
 This will run the tests in the file.
 1. You can see from the window, that one tests passes, but two fail.